bejja2030/bsc-alert-agent/README.md

 **Stop watching the terminal.
 Teach your agent to call you when it matters.**

 > Voice AI Builder Challenge · DeepLearning.AI × Vocal Bridge · June 2026
-> **Author:** Ismail Bejja · Senior Nurse Manager, Oncology-Radiotherapy · GST TTA · Tanger, Morocco
+> **Author:** Ismail Bejja · Senior Nurse Manager, · University Oncology Hospital · Morocco
 > **GitHub:** [bejja2030/bsc-alert-agent](https://github.com/bejja2030/bsc-alert-agent)
 🎥 **Demo video:** https://youtu.be/JBLal6dOyjc
 ---

 ## The Problem

-A *chef de service* in a public Moroccan oncology hospital cannot monitor BSC performance indicators while simultaneously managing clinical operations.
+A departement head in a public Moroccan oncology hospital cannot monitor BSC performance indicators while simultaneously managing clinical operations.
 When a critical indicator degrades — a patient consultation delay exceeding 14 days, a budget shortfall — the information sits in a spreadsheet until the monthly meeting.

 **In oncology, every day of delay has direct clinical consequences.**